pombredanne/pwnpkg/README.md

 succeeds or at least use the provided packaging functionality directly, reducing effort duplication as much as possible.

-The plan is to create state of the art pluggable CLI framework as wall as a set of reusable modules for packaging tooling for RPM based systems that are a pleasure to use both from command line and from python.
+The plan is to create state of the art pluggable CLI framework as well as a set of reusable modules for packaging tooling for RPM based systems that are a pleasure to use both from command line and from python.
 A tool to create powerful tools that automate all the steps that dosn't really require human